Levi Lewis (American football): Seattle Seahawks

 Lewis signed with the Seattle Seahawks as an undrafted free agent on April 30, 2022.
 He was released on May 20, 2022.

 Saskatchewan Roughriders

 Lewis signed with the Saskatchewan Roughriders of the CFL on August 29, 2022.
 On May 17, 2023, Lewis was released by the Roughriders.

 Barcelona Dragons

 On February 13, 2024, Lewis signed with the Barcelona Dragons of the European League of Football (ELF).

+Coaching career

+James Madison

+Lewis joined James Madison in 2026 as an offensive intern working with the wide receivers.
+The position reunited Lewis with his former Louisiana head coach Billy Napier.